-General and administrative ("G&A") costs are the costs that do not relate directly to the mining or processing operating costs.
+General and administrative ("G&A") costs are the costs that do not relate directly to the mine's operating or process operating costs.
 The G&A costs are estimated at approximately \$4.73 M/a or \$4.78/t milled.
 The estimated personnel requirement is 61 persons, including supervision and services.
 The site service cost is estimated at \$0.60/t milled or about \$594,000 per annum.